Bakery Style Blueberry Muffins with Perfect Crumble Topping

 • Blueberries: fresh blueberries are best but frozen blueberries work too (do not thaw).

-8. Bake: Bake at 425 for 7 minutes then turn the oven down to 350 and finish baking for 11-14 minutes.
+1. Bake at high heat for 7 minutes then reduce the heat and finish baking.

 Tips for the Best Blueberry Muffins